What’s Eating the Church?

 God didn’t make a mistake when He created you – spirit, soul & body.
 It was purposeful.
 It was intentional.
 It was deliberate.

 We attend church every Sunday to feed our spirit.
 The Church offers classes and community groups to nourish our souls and breathe life and healing into those empty, broken places.
 But, to neglect the body is unacceptable.
-AND, to overlook the fact that all 3 parts are interconnected is negligent.
+AND, it’s negligent to overlook the fact that all 3 parts are interconnected.

 You are called to steward that which God has given you.
 How are you stewarding your body?
 Are you acting responsibly?
 Are you caring for yourself in a way that honors YOUR CREATOR?